jynik/ready-set-yocto/ready-set-yocto.md

 $ bitbake core-image-base
 ~~~

-Technically, that first command isn't necessary -- bitbake will detect the change and will
+Technically, that first command isn't necessary -- bitbake should detect the change and will
-identify all the `core-image-base` dependencies that require rebuilding.
+identify which `core-image-base` dependencies that require rebuilding.
 It's quite smart like that.

 However, I like to be explicit, just for my own sanity.  *Plus, this gave me the chance to note how to
 fully "clean" up the state of a recipe build, without having to have it